 Keep track of container exit code

-To address all these problems (and probably some other) so-called runtime shims are usually used.
+To address all these problems (and probably some others) so-called runtime shims are usually used.
 A shim is a lightweight daemon controlling a running container.
+The shim's process is tightly bound to the container's process but is completely detached from the manager's process.
+All the communications between the container and the manager happen through the shim.
 Examples of the shims out there are conmon and containerd runtime shim.
 I spent some time trying to implement my own shim as a part of the conman project and the results can be found in the article "Implementing container runtime shim".

 Since we have multiple container runtimes (or managers) with overlapping responsibilities it's pretty much obvious that we either need to extract networking-related code to a dedicated project and then reuse it, or each runtime should have its own way to configure NIC devices, IP routing, firewalls, and other networking aspects.
 For instance, both cri-o and containerd have to create Linux network namespaces and setup Linux